Cycling over 200 miles, across 3 counties in 3 days

-We ask each rider to commit to raise £1,200 which could fund 60 hours of care at one of our hospices.
-How many hours of care could you provide?
+We kindly ask that each rider commits to raising £1,200 which will fund vital care and support at each of our hospices.

-When you sign up, you’ll receive a welcome pack that has everything you need to know about fundraising, including a month by month guide to splitting your fundraising down into achievable amounts.
+When you sign up to join Ride for Precious Lives, you’ll receive a welcome pack that has everything you need to know about fundraising, including a month-by-month guide to splitting your fundraising down into achievable amounts.

-Our Fundraising Team will also give you a call to help with ideas to boost your fundraising and a bi-monthly Zoom meetings to get to know the rest of your team riders will be offered along with monthly emails!
+Our Fundraising team will also give you a call to help with ideas to boost your fundraising.
+You can also join our very popular bi-monthly Zoom meetings to get to know the rest of your team riders and get personal support with your FUN-raising endeavours!